 Parenting doesn’t happen in a bubble.
-It happens in the grocery store checkout line, the library’s storytime, the toy aisles of Target, and your favorite pre-baby restaurant.
+It happens at the library’s storytime, the toy aisles of Target, and your favorite pre-baby restaurant.
 When our parenting becomes public, it’s not always pretty.
-We need a whole new set of rules, and that's where we come in with Modern Manners for Moms & Dads.
+We need a whole new set of social guidelines, and that's where we come in with Modern Manners for Moms & Dads.

-Our writing has been featured on the Washington Post, Reader's Digest, Scary Mommy, BulletJournal.com, Military Spouse, Kveller, The Little Gym blog, and Z-Life magazine.
+We've been featured on the Washington Post, Reader's Digest, Scary Mommy, BulletJournal.com, Military Spouse, Kveller, The Little Gym blog, and Z-Life magazine.
 Sarah published her first parenting book, Making Kid Time Count, The Attentive Parent Advantage: Ages 0-3, in 2013.

 New & Noteworthy

-- How Do You Respond to a Kid Asking for Money?In Modern Manners for Moms & Dads
+- Video!
+How to Deal with Your Kid’s Public Temper TantrumsIn Modern Manners for Moms & Dads